powernsx/powernsx.github.io/usage.md

 ## Detailed usage

+The free PowerNSX book by VMware Press here provides in detail examples beyond those listed below.
+The book will serve as an additional reference in conjunction with the [help](/help/) provided by `Get-Help` within PowerNSX.

 For usage details of common functional areas, refer to the following pages.
 For TLDR, see below.

 * [Installing PowerNSX](/install/)